 An Opportunity for Climate change with Carbon Neutral Agriculture

-Agriculture sector has a dual role in the decarbonizing economy with agriculture being both a source and a sink for GHGs.
+Agriculture sector has a dual role in the decarbonizing economy with agriculture being both a source and a sink for GHGs and there is a need for agricultural transformation.
 Agrifood system emissions account for an estimated 21 to 37 % of total anthropogenic GHG emissions.
 The climate changes affect all the stakeholders from the farmers, manufacturers and the end consumers in different ways.
 The rising temperatures, rainfall patterns, supply chain disruptions impact food production threatening the hunger crisis.

 Climate friendly and Carbon farming are the two commonly used methods to reduce net agriculture emissions.
 Climate friendly practices reduce GHGs or increase carbon sequestration when compared to conventional methods but they are not optimal.
 Carbon farming is a suite of practices designed in optimally to realize a environmental, societal and climate outcome.